Ultimate frisbee

-Ultimate, originally known as ultimate frisbee, is a non-contact team sport played with a disc flung by hand.
-Ultimate was developed in 1968 by AJ Gator in Maplewood, New Jersey.
+Ultimate frisbee (officially simply called ultimate) is a non-contact team sport played with a disc flung by hand.
+Ultimate was developed in 1968 by Joel Silver, Buzzy Hellring, and Jonny Hines in Maplewood, New Jersey.
 Although ultimate resembles many traditional sports in its athletic requirements, it is unlike most sports due to its focus on self-officiating, even at the highest levels of competition.
-The term "frisbee" is a registered trademark of the Wham-O toy company, and thus the sport is not formally called "ultimate Frisbee", though this name is still in common casual use.
+The term "frisbee" is a registered trademark of the Wham-O toy company, and thus the sport is not formally called "ultimate frisbee", though this name is still in common casual use (and the trademark was licensed to the Ultimate Frisbee Association in 2024).
 Points are scored by passing the disc to a teammate in the opposing end zone.
-Other basic rules are that players must not take steps while holding the disc, and interceptions, incomplete passes, and passes out of bounds are turnovers.
+Other basic rules are that players must not take steps while holding the disc, while interceptions, incomplete passes, and passes out of bounds are turnovers (change in possession).
 Rain, wind, or occasionally other adversities can make for a testing match with rapid turnovers, heightening the pressure of play.

 From its beginnings in the American counterculture of the late 1960s, ultimate has resisted empowering any referee with rule enforcement.
 Instead, it relies on the sportsmanship of players and invokes the "spirit of the game" to maintain fair play.
 Players call their own fouls, and dispute a foul only when they genuinely believe it did not occur.
 Playing without referees is the norm for league play but has been supplanted in club competition by the use of "observers" or "game advisors" to help in disputes, and the professional league employs empowered referees.

 In 2012, there were 5.1 million ultimate players in the United States.
 Ultimate is played across the world in pickup games and by recreational, school, club, professional, and national teams at various age levels and with open, women's, and mixed divisions.

-The United States has historically won most of the world titles, though not all.
-US teams won all three divisions (women's, men's, and mixed gender) at the U-24 world championship in 2019, and all divisions in 2016 competitions between national teams.
+The USA has historically won most of the world titles, though not all.
+American teams won all three divisions (women's, men's, and mixed gender) at the world championship in 2024, and won the World Games in 2022.
+Other historically strong nations include Canada, Japan, Australia, and many European countries.